 Andy Stanley, senior pastor of three North Point Ministries campuses, with a cumulative congregation of more than twenty thousand, has had countless conversations with everyday Christians who struggle to share their faith with confidence and ease.
 Though not everyone has “the gift,” evangelism is something we’re each called to.
 This curriculum was designed to take the fear out of sharing the good news of Christ, and to help you talk about it as naturally as you would that exciting fishing trip last weekend!

-Andy Stanley Communicator, author, and pastor ANDY STANLEY founded Atlanta-based North Point Ministries in 1995.
-Today, NPM consists of six churches in the Atlanta area and a network of 30 churches around the globe that collectively serve nearly 70,000 people weekly.
-A… More about Andy Stanley
+Andy Stanley Communicator, author, and pastor Andy Stanley founded Atlanta-based North Point Ministries in 1995.
+Today, NPM consists of six churches in the Atlanta area and a network of more than 50 churches around the globe that collectively serve… More about Andy Stanley

 Published by Multnomah Dec 15, 2005| ISBN 9781590525494